Beyond Size and Growth: Rethinking Lung Cancer Screening with AI Based Nodule Detection and Diagnosis: Results

-To assess clinical impact, we computed the same ROC curves (Fig.\ref{fig6}d) following the NELSON protocol, which prioritizes the largest nodule at the initial TP for size growth analysis and our model's patient-level predictions.
-Patient-level results mirror with nodule-level findings—except RDT slightly outperforming $\Delta$diameter, reflecting size selection errors—while the gap between AI predictions and standard measures widens (AUC=0.969 for AI vs. 0.81 for RDT).
+To assess clinical impact, we computed the same ROC curves (Fig.\ref{fig8}d) following the NELSON protocol, which prioritizes the largest nodule at the initial TP for size growth analysis and our model's patient-level predictions.
+Patient-level results mirror with nodule-level findings—except RDT marginally outperforming $\Delta$diameter, reflecting size selection errors—while the gap between AI predictions and standard measures widens (AUC=0.969 for AI vs. 0.81 for RDT).
+Delta‑volume significantly outperformed conventional growth measures ($p<0.0001$) and showed an optimal threshold of 72 mm$^3$/year (MYI).

-Our RDT estimates for malignant nodules strongly correlate with Jennings \textit{et al.}\cite{jennings_distribution_2006-1} (Pearson $\rho=0.908$, $p<0.0001$; Supplementary Fig.7), confirming consistency with prior work.
-Fig.\ref{fig6}e quantifies NELSON's protocol\cite{klaveren_management_2009} on NLST, selecting indeterminate (50-500 mm$^3$) and growing ($\geq$25\% Volume Growth) NODCAT III nodules at initial TP ($T_{-2}$) and evaluating VDT over short follow-up.
+Our RDT estimates for malignant nodules strongly correlate with Jennings \textit{et al.}\cite{jennings_distribution_2006-1} (Pearson $\rho=0.908$, $p<0.0001$; Supplementary Fig.6), confirming consistency with prior work.
+Fig.\ref{fig8}e quantifies NELSON's protocol\cite{klaveren_management_2009} on NLST, selecting indeterminate (50-500 mm$^3$) and growing ($\geq$25\% Volume Growth) NODCAT III nodules at initial TP ($T_{-2}$) and evaluating VDT over short follow-up.
 In this subgroup, our model achieved an AUC of 0.954, improving sensitivity by 11.9\% and specificity by 7.4\% over NELSON’s VDT criteria at their respective MYI.
-These findings also validate NELSON’s 400-day VDT and 1.5 mm $\Delta$diameter screening thresholds (Fig.\ref{fig6}ad) aligning closely with their MYI on ROC curves.
+These findings also validate NELSON’s 400-day VDT and 1.5 mm $\Delta$diameter screening thresholds (Fig.\ref{fig8}ad) aligning closely with their MYI on ROC curves.

 Using $T_{-2}$ predictions, we compared early AI diagnosis to that of 4-radiologists on the follow-up scan acquired one year later at $T_{-1}$.
-As anticipated, for NELSON’s fastest-growing nodules (GROWCAT C, VDT<400 days), radiologists outperformed AI at $T_{-2}$ but were subsequently surpassed by it at $T_{-1}$ (Supplementary Fig.8).
-In contrast, Fig.\ref{fig6}f demonstrates that for slow-growing and indeterminate nodules (GROWCAT A+B, VDT$\geq$400 days), our model at $T_{-2}$ significantly outperforms radiologists at $T_{-1}$ ($p<0.0001$, AUC=0.908 for AI vs. 0.861 for 4-radiologists).
+As anticipated, for NELSON’s fastest-growing nodules (GROWCAT C, VDT<400 days), radiologists outperformed AI at $T_{-2}$ but were subsequently surpassed by it at $T_{-1}$ (Supplementary Fig.7).
+In contrast, Fig.\ref{fig8}f demonstrates that for slow-growing and indeterminate nodules (GROWCAT A+B, VDT$\geq$400 days), our model at $T_{-2}$ is statistically equivalent to radiologists at $T_{-1}$ ($p<0.0001$, AUC=0.908 for AI vs. 0.861 for 4-radiologists).